walter-a-jablonowski/marsbase-one/ai.md

 We use speaking File names for all files in data folders:

 - derive it from the field "name" (for users: name and location)
+- each fields:
   - convert each word to first character uppercase
   - then remove all non alpha numeric chars
-- add a unique random string to the end
+- concat fields with underscore and add a short unique string to the end (with underscore)

 Data files: